 - 1. ASK health workers why some women who have recently had a baby or are breastfeeding MAY need to wait to start CycleBeads.
-Provide information as needed. - SHOW and TELL how to ask questions to find out if a woman interested in CycleBeads has recently had a baby, is breastfeeding, or has used a hormonal method of family planning.
-Show how to check if these women can start CycleBeads or if they need to wait.
-Using sample case 8, ask a volunteer to read the lines for this woman while you model how to ask the questions. - 3.
+Provide information as needed. - 2.
+SHOW and TELL how to ask questions to find out if a woman interested in CycleBeads has recently had a baby, is breastfeeding, or has used a hormonal method of family planning. - 3.
 TELL health workers to find the part of the package insert that says "Some women may need to wait a while before using CycleBeads" and LOOK at the pictures.
 Hold up a large picture of this part of the insert and tape it to the wall (see page 55 for the panel insert).
-This will help them remember to find out if a woman is breastfeeding or has used another method of family planning in the past few months. - DISCUSS other cases that show how to find out if a breastfeeding woman can use CycleBeads.
-And, discuss cases (common in your area) about women who may need to wait to use CycleBeads. - 5.
-REVIEW the main points about how to: - Find out IF a woman has recently had a baby, is breastfeeding or has used a hormonal method - Ask questions to know whether a woman who is breastfeeding or has recently had a baby can start using CycleBeads - Refer other situations to a skilled provider at the clinic or health center
+This will help them remember to find out if a woman is breastfeeding or has used another method of family planning in the past few months. - 4.
+REMIND them to explain that the user must start using the method when her next period comes.
+She can take CycleBeads home and use a condom if she has sex between now and when she gets her period.
+When her period comes, start using CycleBeads. - 5.
+REVIEW the main points about how to: - Find out IF a woman has recently had a baby, is breastfeeding or has used a hormonal method.
+Ask questions to know whether a woman who is breastfeeding or has recently had a baby can start using CycleBeads. - Refer other situations to a skilled provider at the clinic or health center. - Explain when to start using CycleBeads and a barrier method until she starts her period.